 Edward Tufte, in a 2003 pamphlet (unfairly marketed as a book) describes many of the problems endemic to PowerPoint presentations – his criticisms apply even more severely to the visual style of Beamer.
 While Beamer doesn’t have an auto-content option to generate repetitive, dense, and visually desolate slides (something Tufte despises), it does promote the use of text, and most templates promote text too much.
 Tufte essentially argues that high density text belongs on a handout – something that audience members can take home, refresh their memory with, and find author contact information with.
 He argues that projected information should be very simple – the data projector should not be used as anything more than a slide projector.
 Your graphs and photographs belong on a big screen, but text – of almost any kind – does not.

 So far I have argued that projected presentations should only feature images – appropriate text should identify, and it should be used extremely sparingly.
 Beamer can do that, though.
 But it can’t do everything: there are no bells and whistles, no zoom-in animations, no swirling, flying text.
 Of course, Tufte also dislikes animations, sounds, and all the other quirky add-ons that Powerpoint features.
 His logic is simple: they add no information, they clutter the space of the screen (momentarily).
 But in my experience, a carefully chosen visual stunt is extremely valuable: perhaps it is an ironic way of focusing attention, a bit of humor in an otherwise routine presentation.
 We are more sophisticated visual consumers than we were in 2003.
 The ability of powerpoint to move images – in ways that commercials and news reports do regularly – is valuable.
 It is something that people don’t expect, and it makes those images, once they have settled down, a focal point.

 Finally, Beamer can’t do video.
-For me, or anyone interested in visual culture, that sin is unforgivable.
+For anyone interested in visual culture, that sin might be unforgivable.